 - Risk tolerance (comfort with market fluctuations)

-- Take our risk tolerance assessment to see where you might fall: do you lean towards aggressive, moderate, or conservative?
+- Check out our risk tolerance guide to see where you might fall: do you lean towards aggressive, moderate, or conservative?

 - Time horizon (how long until you will need to withdraw funds)